 The Integration Subcommittee is charged to implement and refine vertical and horizontal integration of content across all four years of the medical student curriculum.

 - Learning and Working Environment Committees

 To promote the medical school’s culture and values for the learning and working environment, Learning and Working Environment Committees are established for the major sites of medical school instruction.
 This structure facilitates broad, interprofessional engagement at each site, and includes an institutional leader at the site.
 The associate dean for Educational Affairs and associate dean for Graduate Medical Education are ex officio members of each committee, which facilitates integration of information across sites and early detection of trends and issues across multiple sites.
 Committees are established at the following major sites of instruction:

 - School of Medicine sites (Upjohn Campus, Oakland Drive Campus, Parkview Campus) and Family Health Center.

-- Borgess Health including the medical school department of Psychiatry.
+- Ascension Borgess including the medical school department of Psychiatry.

 - Bronson Healthcare.

 The charge of these four committees is to promote a learning and working environment that supports students and residents/fellows in educational and clinical settings.
 The committees work with other faculty, fellows, residents, students, and site leadership, as well as nurses and other healthcare professionals to proactively monitor the environment and promote best practices.
 The committees receive and address concerns and complaints of learner mistreatment and reports of unprofessional behaviors regardless of the alleged perpetrator, raise awareness about mistreatment to promote the positive aspects of the learning and working environment, monitor and evaluate the environment to identify positive and negative influences on the development of learners’ professional attributes and professional identity, and promote best practices that favorably influence the learning and working environment.